mbnmoeini/digital-voice-assistant-in-car/README.md

 # digital-voice-assistant-in-car
-Certainly!
-Here's a description that you can use for your project's `README.md` file on GitHub:

-# Voice Command Recognition System

-Welcome to the Voice Command Recognition System project!
+Welcome to the Digital Voice Command Recognition System in-car project!
 This repository hosts the source code and resources for a voice command recognition system that utilizes machine learning techniques to identify spoken commands from the audio input.

 ## Project Overview